jasonrsmith/godot-roguelike/README.md

   * frenetic turn-based:
     * quickly and efficiently execute plans
     * quick, tight animations and movements
+* skill system:
+  * is this needed?
+* town and storekeeper:
+  * would be great to have for game pacing dynamics
+* make it difficult for players to screw up unintentionally:
+  * damage, as much as possible, should be a calculated risk

 # art
 * transitioning between different tiles: